Struth-Social-UNSW/ITProject2/README.md

 ### For the backend
   - Inside the backend folder, open a terminal window.
 Then run the command:
   - pip install -r requirements.txt
+  - After running the install, you'll also need to run the command:
+  - spacy download en
+  - This will ensure you are able to run preprocessing tasks with the required dataset

 ## Front-end